nyxlib/nyx-node/docs/md/protocol.md

 ### Purpose and model

-INDI is a small, stateless, XML-based protocol to control devices through **properties**.
+INDI is a small, stateless znd XML-based protocol to control devices through **properties**.
 A device exposes named properties (vectors of elements) and a client reads and changes them.
 Messages are **asynchronous**: there is no strict request/response pairing and participants must accept any valid message at any time.
-Malformed or unexpected input should be ignored rather than negotiated, which avoids protocol deadlocks and eases broadcasting and routing.
+Malformed or unexpected input should be ignored rather than negotiated.

 ### Discovery (introspection)